mjkelly/passphraser/content/_index.md

 - Save this web page to your own computer then open it up in a browser, and it'll work just as well.
 This page loads no external resources.
 - Load up your local copy of this page in your browser while you're not connected to the internet.

 All the javascript that powers this page is inlined into the page, and is not minified -- you can open the page up and audit it yourself.
-The source materials for this page are all at <https://github.com/mjkelly/passphraser>.
-You can clone that repository and re-generate the page as well.
+The source materials for this page are [on sourcehut](https://git.sr.ht/~mkelly/passphraser) (and [mirrored to GitHub](https://github.com/mjkelly/passphraser>)).
+You can clone that repository and re-generate the page yourself!

 ## What else can I do to increase my security online?